abangser/argocd-examples/README.md

 Expected state:
 Helm will be sync to a healthy state using the [variable parameter](./app-helm.yaml:25) but Kustomize will be unhealthy since there is no docker image tagged "SET_BY_ARGO"

+If you then make a change to the provided scratch file, this will force a new pipeline/docker build.